-You'll work on the frontline, supporting operational Policing Teams with a visible and reassuring presence, building links with local communities and assisting policing in non-confrontational roles.
+Working on the frontline, as part of our Community Policing Teams, providing a visible and reassuring presence, building links with local communities and assisting policing in non-confrontational roles.

-You will provide reassurance by acting as an effective crime deterrent, especially regarding intelligence gathering, minor crimes and anti-social behaviour.
+You will give reassurance, acting as an effective crime deterrent, especially regarding intelligence gathering, minor crimes and anti-social behaviour.

-You will also work with partner agencies, including local authorities and housing associations, to investigate and solve community problems.
+The role also involves working with partner agencies, including local authorities and housing associations, to investigate and solve community problems.